 Take a quick look at the MetaTrader 5 Mobile Trading app interface with our video walkthrough:

 While MT4 and MT5 are incredibly popular due to their wide availability, many of the best mobile apps are developed in-house by some of the best online brokers, such as Saxo Bank and IG.

 Can I teach myself forex trading?

-Yes, and you shouldn't pay for any courses as there is plenty of high-quality free education available from online brokers, as well as third-party websites (our favorite is BabyPips).
-However, forex trading is not easy as the majority of traders lose money.
+Yes, and you shouldn't pay for any courses as there is plenty of high-quality free education available directly from most online brokers, as well as third-party websites (our favorite is BabyPips).
+However, forex trading is not easy — the majority of traders lose money.

 To be successful in trading forex, you must learn how to manage risk properly, depending on your goals and the strategy you choose to follow or develop.
 First, open a free demo account and trade using fake money to learn how the trading platform software works.